Moving to Ecuador?

 - 12-IX: long-stay business or tourism visa

-Obviously, the most important and relevant visa for expats-to-be is the 12-VI work visa.
-The Embassy of Ecuador in the Netherlands has all the important info on their page.
+The most important and relevant visa for future expats is the 12-VI work visa.
+The Embassy of Ecuador in the Netherlands has all the important information on their website.

 Registering Your Visa and General Administration

-All foreigners who are not holders of the 12-X tourist visa and plan on staying more than 90 days have to register with Ecuadorian authorities within 30 days of arrival.
-There are two distinct registration processes you have to go through after arriving in Ecuador: the non-immigrant visa registration (where applicable), and the registration for your censo.
+All foreigners who don’t have a 12-X tourist visa and plan on staying more than 90 days have to register with Ecuadorian authorities within 30 days of arrival.
+There are two registration processes to go through after arriving in Ecuador: the non-immigrant visa registration (where applicable), and the registration for your censo.

-If you are a holder of a non-immigrant visa other than the standard tourist visa 12-X, you have to register it with the Dirección de Extranjería in Quito.
-Apart from your passport and certificado de visación, which is supplied by the Ecuadorian mission that issued your visa, you need a large envelope, some passport photos and some cash — partly to pay for the process, and partly to pay for various copies of your documents.
-If everything is in order, you should be able to pick up your passport again within one to five business days.
+If you have a non-immigrant visa other than the standard tourist visa 12-X, you have to register it with the Dirección de Extranjería in Quito.
+Apart from your passport and certificado de visación supplied by the Ecuadorian mission that issued your visa, you will need a large envelope, two passport photos, and some cash (approximately 4 USD) — partly to pay for the process, and partly to pay for various copies of your documents.
+If everything is in order, you should be able to pick up your passport within one to five business days.

-If you have to renew your visa, please do so at least 30 days before it expires to avoid unnecessary run-ins with the law.
+When it’s time to renew your visa, you need to do so at least 30 days before it expires.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.